 New California will elect a Governor according to the provisions in the New California Constitution.

-In order to have a viable New California Constitution the Declaration of Independence for New California must work in tandem with the New California Constitution.
-A day of Independence will be declared to declare our intent to separate from the State of California following the provisions of Article 4 Section 3 of the United States Constitution.
-The Day of Independence will be the first step to in the process necessary to establish the New California Constitutional Convention.
-The Declaration Process will serve as the Will of the People in New California.
+In order to have a viable New California Constitution the Declaration of Independence for New California must work in tandem with it.
+A day of Independence will be declared to proclaim the intent to separate from the State of California in accordance with the provisions of Article 4 Section 3 of the United States Constitution.
+Declaring the Day of Independence will be the first step in the process necessary to establish the New California Constitutional Convention.
+The Declaration process will serve to reflect the Will of the People of New California.

-During the process of the Declaration a Constitutional Convention will be convened with the representative of Counties of New California.
+During the process of the Declaration, a Constitutional Convention will be convened with the representatives of Counties of New California.
 The New California Constitution will be consistent with the United States Constitution and the Declaration of Independence.
 Ratification of the New California Constitution will serve as the Will of the People in New California.